 Abbot Hall Social Centre Dowkers Lane, KENDAL LA9 4DN

-Work on the new Betty Limb Room has been completed and has been in use since 8th November 2017 There is a folding wall between the 2 rooms.
+There are 2 rooms in the Club.
+The Main room and the Betty Limb room There is a folding wall between the 2 rooms.
 Bookings are for morning, afternoon or evening sessions.
-For regular leisure bookings the charges are Main Room £15 Betty Limb Room £20 For single leisure bookings the charges are Main Room £20 Betty Limb Room £25
+For regular bookings the charges are Main Room £20 Betty Limb Room £25 For occasional bookings the charges are Main Room £25 Betty Limb Room £30

 All users should complete the booking form to make sure that clashes (particularly noise) are avoided.